Natalya Kochanova: Chief of Staff and Council of the Republic

-2020 Presidential election and aftermath
+2020 presidential election and aftermath

 Kochanova was Chief of Staff for Lukashenko's election campaign in August 2020, who covers the bloody regime and repressions of Lukashenko's forces.
-After over 7,000 people were arrested during August 2020 protests calling for Lukashenko's resignation after the disputed election, Kochanova spoke on Lukahsenko's behalf about the release of 1,000 of those arrested, saying they were now "under the obligation not to participate in unauthorized activities."
+After over 7,000 people were arrested during August 2020 protests calling for Lukashenko's resignation after the disputed election, Kochanova spoke on Lukashenko's behalf about the release of 1,000 of those arrested, saying they were now "under the obligation not to participate in unauthorized activities."
 She said, "We don't need unrest.
 We don't need war."
 On 15 August, thousands of protestors outside the state television building demanded full coverage of the protests.
 After television staff joined them, Kochanova arrived, but was unable to pacify the crowd.
 The following day, state television reported on the protests for the first time.

 Opening the fourth session of the National Assembly on 2 October 2020, Kochanova said, "The election campaign was held in difficult conditions.
 We witnessed unconcealed external pressure on our country and the aggravation of an unhealthy public situation by internal destructive forces.
 People made their choice in support of the incumbent President, in favor of stability, peace, tranquility, and the policy pursued in the country."
 She also said, "Lies and misleading information about the country is being spread ...
 We, the members of the Council of the Republic, strongly condemn the gross interference of Poland, Lithuania, Latvia, Ukraine and other foreign countries in the internal affairs of Belarus."
 Later in October, the Council of Europe issued a statement condemning any further use of violence in Belarus, including "disproportionate use of force by the authorities against protestors."
-Kochanova issued a statement in response, saying the West receives "one-sided information" on the situation in Belarus from people who “do not represent the majority of citizens who supported the country’s course during the presidential election."
-She said Belarus was "ready to discuss the situation in the country with foreign partners, subject to mutual respect, objectivity, consideration of the parties’ interests and non-interference with internal affairs."
+Kochanova issued a statement in response, saying the West receives "one-sided information" on the situation in Belarus from people who "do not represent the majority of citizens who supported the country's course during the presidential election."
+She said Belarus was "ready to discuss the situation in the country with foreign partners, subject to mutual respect, objectivity, consideration of the parties' interests and non-interference with internal affairs."